onqtam/headjack/docs/why/SYSTEM.md

 > "As a rule, regulation is acquired by the industry and is designed and operated primarily for its benefit." - [George J. Stigler](https://www.sjsu.edu/faculty/watkins/stigler.htm#:~:text=as%20a%20rule%2C%20regulation%20is%20acquired%20by%20the%20industry%20and%20is%20designed%20and%20operated%20primarily%20for%20its%20benefit.), the father of regulatory capture

 >> this is a talk all about regulatory capture: https://www.youtube.com/watch?v=F9cO3-MLHOM

+> "That's why they call it the American Dream, because you have to be asleep to believe it." - [George Carlin](https://www.goodreads.com/quotes/17908-that-s-why-they-call-it-the-american-dream-because-you)

 ██████████████████████████████████████████████████████████████████